TrustworthyComputing/mastic/README.md

-# Incremental Distributed Point Functions for Plus Codes
+# PLASMA: Private, Lightweight Aggregated Statistics against Malicious Adversaries with Full Security
-## WARNING: This is not production-ready code.
+### WARNING: This is not production-ready code.

 This is software for a research prototype.
 Please do *NOT* use this code in production.
 This repository builds upon [heavy-hitters](https://github.com/henrycg/heavyhitters).

 ## Getting started
 First, make sure that you have a working Rust installation: